 Courses at Other Schools

-Wagner students may take courses offered by other divisions at New York University when such coursework is relevant to their program and enhances the students’ educational experience.
-Note: Undergraduate level and language courses cannot be applied to any degree offered by Wagner.
+With the permission of the faculty, Wagner students may take courses offered by other divisions at NYU when such coursework is relevant to their program and enhances the students’ educational experience.
+To determine if a course outside of Wagner is a good match for you:

 Instructions for Registering for University-Wide Electives

-- 6. Review and follow registration procedure for the relevant school (see links to the left).
+- 1. If the course appears on the Pre-Approved University-Wide Electives list, review and follow registration procedure for the relevant school (see links to the left).